London Marathon: What runners need to know

 Your run towards the 13-mile mark will be one of your highlights.

-Going across Tower Bridge with thousands of people either side of you will be enough to bring on a tear.
+Going across Tower Bridge with thousands of people either side of you will be enough to bring a tear to your eye.

 The hard bit comes next.
 As you head up Shadwell Highway, DON'T look to your left.
 Trust us, don't.
 (There are people running the other way to you, fast).